 Effective immediately, healthcare facilities may restart operations with non-emergency inpatient medical procedures at 50 percent of pre-pandemic volume.
 Government offices will be permitted to reopen.
 Retail establishments, funeral homes and memorial services will be permitted to reopen at 33 percent of capacity on May 20, 2020.

-On October 26, 2021, Gov. John Bel Edwards announced that the State's mask mandate is rescinded in all settings except for K-12 schools.
+December 28, 2021 - Safety Precautions On December 21, 2021, Gov. John Bel Edwards announced an extension to the State's Covid-19 Public Health Emergency.

-November 2, 2021 - City of New Orleans
+December 21, 2021 - City of New Orleans